-Toyota Motor Corporation’s organizational culture defines the responses of employees to challenges the company faces in the market.
-As a global leader in the automobile industry, Toyota uses its corporate culture to maximize human resource capabilities in innovation.
-The company also benefits from its organizational culture in terms of support for problem solving.
-The different features or characteristics of Toyota’s organizational culture indicate a careful approach in facilitating organizational learning.
-The automotive firm undergoes considerable change once in a while, as reflected in the change in its organizational structure in 2013.
-Toyota’s corporate culture highlights the importance of developing an appropriate culture to support global business success.
+Toyota Motor Corporation’s organizational culture defines the responses of employees to challenges that the company faces in the market.
+As a global leader in the automobile market, Toyota uses its work culture to maximize human resource capabilities in innovation.
+The company benefits from its organizational culture in terms of motivating workers to adopt effective problem-solving behaviors.
+The characteristics of the organizational culture indicate a careful approach in facilitating organizational learning in the automotive business.
+As Toyota’s organizational structure (company structure) evolves, so does its business culture.
+The automaker’s company culture highlights the importance of developing an appropriate workplace culture to support global business success.

-Toyota’s organizational culture effectively supports the company’s endeavors in innovation and continuous improvement.
-An understanding of this corporate culture is beneficial to identifying beliefs and principles that contribute to the strength of the firm’s business and brands against competitors like Tesla, Ford, and General Motors.
+Toyota’s culture effectively supports endeavors in innovation and continuous improvement.
+An understanding of this business culture is beneficial to identifying beliefs and principles that contribute to the strength of the company and its brands against competitors, like Tesla, Ford, Nissan, BMW, and General Motors.
+Despite the tough rivalry noted in the Five Forces analysis of Toyota, the company maintains competitive human resources with the help of its organizational culture.

 Features of Toyota’s Organizational Culture

-Following its reorganization implemented in 2013, Toyota’s organizational culture underwent corresponding change.
-Prior to 2013, its corporate culture emphasized a sense of hierarchy and secrecy, which translated to employees’ perception that all decisions must come from the headquarters in Tokyo.
-However, after 2013, the characteristics of Toyota’s organizational culture are as follows, arranged according to significance:
+Toyota’s organizational culture adapts to international business needs, such as legal requirements and emerging concerns in the market.
+In the past, the automaker’s business culture emphasized a sense of hierarchy and secrecy, which translated to employees’ perception that all decisions must come from the headquarters in Japan.
+Today, the characteristics of Toyota’s organizational culture are as follows, arranged according to significance:

 - Teamwork